 Celebrating the contribution of great women judges to our legal life - on 21st March 2019 at 6pm at the Supreme Court – the launch event for our lecture series celebrating 100 years of Women in Law

-The Association of Women Judges is pleased to announce its open lecture series 2019 marking the centenary of women’s entry to the legal profession.
+The Association of Women Judges began its open lecture series 2019/2020 marking the centenary of women’s entry to the legal profession.

-The lecture series launch will take the form of discussions between individual judges and academics exploring the work and jurisprudence of each judge, who will be invited to reflect on her career and consider the extent to which gender has made a difference to her contribution to the law.
+The lecture series launch took the form of discussions between individual judges and academics exploring the work and jurisprudence of each judge, who was then invited to reflect on her career and consider the extent to which gender has made a difference to her contribution to the law.
 Our launch took place at the Supreme Court, Little George St, Westminster, London SW1P 3BD.

 We were honoured to be joined by: